Testing Steam Functionality

 Testing a Packaged Build

-• If packaging as a Shipping Build, you must upload the build to Steam and launch it via the Steam Client.
+- If packaging as a Shipping Build, you must upload the build to Steam and launch it via the Steam Client.
+(This behavior can now be turned off if you want to test shipping builds locally, see configuring plugin)

 Packaging Using the Project Launcher